 The key to a perfect kids’ lunchbox is planning.
 Why not sit down with your child and draw up a list of their favourites.
 You could then create a lunchbox menu plan where your child gets to choose one item on their list each day if they also include one fruit or veggie choice.
 Caitlin, for example, loves olives and Ieuan loves carrot batons.

-If you find that lots of food is coming back uneaten then it may be that your portion sizes are too large or you need a more interesting mix of foods (whilst still keeping to healthier choices of course).
+If you find that a lot of food is coming back uneaten then it may be that your portion sizes are too large or you need a more interesting mix of foods (whilst still keeping to healthier choices of course).

 Sometimes kids get so involved in what they are doing they simply forget to eat but if you are finding that all the snack food goes whilst the sandwiches and more filling food doesn’t then it’s time to reduce the snack elements until the sandwiches start to disappear.